Can dogs get stung by nettles? Yes they can and it hurts

-If you’ve ever wondered if stinging nettles hurt dogs then the answer is yes.
+If you’ve ever wondered whether stinging nettles hurt dogs then the answer is definitely yes.
+Dogs are affected by pain from stinging nettles and their coats don’t protect them.

-The unfortunate Labrador in my photograph above had been badly stung by nettles.
-I took the picture during a day’s shooting almost exactly a year ago.
+The unhappy labrador rolling around in my photograph here had been badly stung by nettles.
+I took the picture during a day’s shooting a year or so ago.

-Most of the beating was in fields of sugar beet, which is hard work for both dogs and man, but there were also several small deciduous woods or coverts carpeted with a luxuriant growth of stinging nettles.
+On that day, most of the beating was in fields of sugar beet, which is hard work for both dogs and man.
+However there were also several small deciduous woods or coverts carpeted with a luxuriant growth of stinging nettles.
 By this stage of the season you might expect the nettles to have lost their venom but not a bit of it.
-They might not have been as potent as they would have been in August, but they still packed a noteworthy punch.
+They might not have been as potent as they would have been in August, but they still packed a sharp punch.

-Stinging nettles are a menace and most thin-skinned dogs, such as spaniels and Labradors, suffer badly from stings.
-I imagine that breeds such as German wirehaired pointers have some protection but their pads, noses and bellies are still vulnerable.
-I don’t think that it is fair to ask a dog to hunt nettle beds, while I’m always surprised that dogs are prepared to plunge into beds of stingers.
+Most thin-skinned dogs, such as spaniels and Labradors, suffer badly from encounters with stinging nettles.
+Breeds such as German wirehaired pointers may have some protection but their pads, noses and bellies are still vulnerable.
+I don’t think that it is fair to ask a dog to hunt nettle beds.
+Stinging nettles hurt dogs.

 Don’t throw dummies around nettles